 - New Programs -- In 2016, 32 organizations created or expanded Ombuds programs, including: Academy of Management; American Public University; Andrews University; Barnard College; Brandeis University; California State University, Chico; California State University East Bay; Catalan Biomedical Research Institute (IBIDELL); Colorado State University (faculty); Dalhousie University; Furman University; Indiana University School of Medicine; Kyrene School District; Oregon Health & Science University; Pasadena Unified School District; Politecnico di Milano (Italy); Quest University; South Dakota State University; State University of New York Potsdam; Southern Oregon University; Texas A&M Commerce; Texas A&M Corpus Christi; University of Alabama at Birmingham; University of Maryland School of Dentistry; University of Minho (Portugal); University of South Florida System; University of West Florida; University of Windsor; U.S. Department of Agriculture; U.S. National Park Service; Weatherford International; and West Virginia University.
 This compares to 21 Ombuds offices that opened in 2015.

-- Closed Programs -- Although the end of Ombuds programs are rarely publicized, I am aware of a few: American Public University and Apollo Education Group (University of Phoenix).
+- Closed Programs -- Although the end of Ombuds programs are rarely publicized, I am aware of a few: American Public University; Apollo Education Group (University of Phoenix); and Hamline University.

 - Pending Programs -- Based on job postings and official announcements in 2016, new Ombuds are expected at: Colorado Permanente Medical Group; Columbia College Chicago; Eastern Kentucky University; Howard University (faculty); Intelligence Community Civilian Joint Duty Program; Meharry Medical College; North Carolina State University (staff); University of Florida College of Medicine; University of Hawai'i; University of Missouri–Kansas City (staff); University of North Carolina School of the Arts; and U.S. Executive Office for Immigration Review.